WavyRockets/wavyrockets.github.io/2023-05-15-new-feature-case-study.md

 <div class="imgblock">
     <img src="/assets/img/userpersona.png"/>
+    A visual representation of the user personas created for this project
 </div>

 After determining the high and low priority areas of functionality for the MVP, we were able to test various wireframe solutions and mock up a UI prototype in order to test the different use cases.